 Table of Contents

-This canning season has had a slower start than other years here at The Farm.
-Cooler temps and a decent amount of rain (hallelujah!) has extended the season and had crops ripening later than usual.
-This is just fine with me as there is always plenty to do!
-But it’s high past time to get a jump start on canning some pickled beets.
+This canning season has started slower than other years here at The Farm.
+Cooler temperatures and a decent amount of rain (hallelujah!) have extended the season and caused crops to ripen later than usual.
+This is just fine with me, as there is always plenty to do!
+But it’s high time to get a jump start on canning some pickled beets.

-For me, the first thing of the season to get canned are the dark red beets.
-While many people turn their noses at these vegetables, they are becoming quite an en vogue trend in the food world.
+For me, the first thing of the season to get canned is dark red beets.
+While many people turn their noses to these vegetables, they are becoming quite an en-vogue trend in the food world.
 Praised for their nutritious qualities, they are simply outstanding pickled.
-Gourmet jars at farmers’ markets and fine grocers are delicious, but can be pricey – yikes!
+Gourmet jars at farmers’ markets and fine grocers are delicious, but they can be pricey—yikes!
 So why not pickle your own?
 Very easy and simply perfect, these are great on any relish tray or added to your favorite salad!

 Personally, I like to eat them straight from the jar, but is that even kosher?!